eventodb-hq/eventodb/docs/examples/basic-usage.md

 # Basic Usage Examples

-This guide demonstrates basic MessageDB operations with curl and TypeScript examples.
+This guide demonstrates basic EventoDB operations with curl and TypeScript examples.

 ## Setup